Mumbai Local: Release

-The film is slated to release across India on 1 August.
+The film released across India on 1 August 2025.

 Critical reception

 Santosh Bhingarde of Sakal awarded 3.5 stars out of 5 stars and wrote "The film beautifully portrays the emotional bonds and love that bloom between couples during everyday Mumbai local journeys, making it engaging and entertaining."

 Anub George of The Times of India rated 2 out of 5 stars and wrote "A refreshing twist to the usual romance genre, Mumbai local shines light on the love story of an entirely normal middle class couple."